 AIG offers several categories of membership to both professional geoscientists, students and members of the public with special interests in Australian geoscience.

-AIG members are required to have a minimum of five years relevant professional experience, which has included roles where members have been required to exercise professional judgement in fulfilling their roles.
+AIG members are required to have a relevant tertiary qualification and a minimum of five years’ relevant professional experience; the professional experience must have included roles where members have been required to exercise professional judgement in fulfilling their roles.
 AIG members are recognised by the post-nominal MAIG.

 To be eligible for transfer to Retired membership, an applicant will have been a Member or Fellow continuously for at least ten years and have retired from active employment.